Jorge Soler Preview, Player Props: Marlins vs. Mets

 - Soler is batting .247 with 22 doubles, 36 home runs and 63 walks.

-- Among qualifying hitters in MLB play, he ranks 103rd in batting average, 54th in on-base percentage, and 15th in slugging.
+- Among qualifying batters, he ranks 103rd in batting average, while his on-base percentage ranks 54th and he is 15th in slugging.

-- Soler will look to extend his five-game hitting streak.
-He's batting .471 over the course of his last games.

-- Soler has picked up a hit in 85 of 133 games this year, with multiple hits 25 times.

-- Soler has had at least one RBI in 33.1% of his games this season (44 of 133), with more than one RBI 21 times (15.8%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Soler has an RBI in 44 of 133 games this year, with multiple RBI in 21 of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.